HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: HoloTrace: Location Privacy Framework

-Fig.~\ref{fig:aod_oracle} demonstrates \ac{aod} spoofing in the \ac{miso} setting.
-Without attack (blue), the \ac{aod} spectrum obtained via a \ac{mf} estimator\footnote{{The \ac{mf} estimator correlates $\mathbf{y}$ with $\mathbf{c}(\phi)=\mathbf{F}^\mathsf{H} \mathbf{a}^{}_{N_\mathrm{T}^{}}(\phi)$.}} reveals peaks at the true departure angles (blue dashed).
+Fig.~\ref{fig:aod_oracle} demonstrates the \ac{aod} specialization in the \ac{miso} setting.
+Without attack (blue), the \ac{aod} spectrum obtained via a \ac{mf} estimator\footnote{\black{The \ac{mf} estimator correlates $\mathbf{y}$ with $\mathbf{c}(\phi)=\mathbf{F}^\mathsf{H} \mathbf{a}^{}_{N_\mathrm{T}^{}}(\phi)$.}} reveals peaks at the true departure angles (blue dashed).
 Under the spoofing pilot (red), the estimator output is shifted to the spoofed angles (red dashed), with the original peaks suppressed.
-This confirms that an appropriate pilot design enables the \ac{ue} to arbitrarily manipulate the estimated \ac{aod} at the \ac{bs}.
+This illustrates that the oracle pilot can redirect the \ac{aod} estimate toward the prescribed spoofed values under the matched-filter estimator.